Eugène Terre'Blanche: Later years

-In 2004, he was voted No. 25 in SABC3's Great South Africans, a list of 100 South African personalities.
+In 2004, Terre'Blanche was voted No. 25 in SABC3's Great South Africans, a list of 100 South African personalities.
 Controversy over the list led the SABC to cancel the television series.

 Terre'Blanche was much ridiculed after he was filmed falling off his horse during a parade in Pretoria.
 After his murder, the state-owned SABC said on the evening news that he would be remembered "as a failed horseman".
 Terre'Blanche claimed the media only showed part of the fall and explained that unedited footage of the incident would show that the horse had slipped.
-He accused the media of double standards in reporting when praising Mbhazima Shilowa when he fell from, but immediately remounted his horse.
+He accused the media of double standards in reporting when praising Mbhazima Shilowa when he fell from his horse but immediately remounted.

 Broomsfield's sequel to his 1991 documentary, His Big White Self, was first broadcast in February 2006.
 Terre'Blanche was also interviewed by Louis Theroux in episode 3.3 "Boer Separatists" of the BBC series Louis Theroux's Weird Weekends, and was characterized during the episode by Theroux speaking to a former follower of Terre'Blanche as "very hostile, deeply racist".

 In March 2008, the AWB announced the re-activation of the political party for 'populist' reasons, citing the encouragement of the public.
 Reasons for the return have been attributed principally to attacks on commercial farmers and ethnic Boers, the electricity crisis, corruption across government departments and rampant crime.
 Throughout April 2008, Terre'Blanche was to be the speaker at several AWB rallies, encompassing Vryburg, Middelburg, Mpumalanga and Pretoria.